Thursday, 6 November | 14:00 (CET)

 Established in 1988, the Intergovernmental Panel on Climate Change (IPCC) is a United Nations body for assessing the science related to climate change.
 Its assessment reports are compiled by leading scientists and are endorsed worldwide by member governments and scientists.
 However, its complex process can seem elusive and its requirements from scientists laborious and unpaid.

 What’s the real story?
-This webinar will unpack the process—outlining how it works and how it helps the scientific community—from the perspective of previous authors and newly elected authors.
+This webinar unpacks the process—outlining how it works and how it helps the scientific community—from the perspective of previous authors and newly elected authors.

 How are the reports used?